PoC: What, why, and how?

-Get the best practices on how to perform a proof of concept process for your organisation.
+Get the best practices on how to perform a proof of concept process for your organization.

 A “proof of concept,” or PoC, is a demonstration of the practical feasibility of an idea or theory.
 A PoC is usually small and limited in scope and timeframe (from two days to two weeks), as it is not meant to be a complete, finished product.

-Initiating the process of PoC is most relevant when your organisation is considering buying or subscribing to a new solution—e.g. CMS, CRM, ERP, marketing automation, cloud, infrastructure, security.
-This, in turn, may be a part of a larger procurement process in your organisation, where PoCs are organised with the top two candidates of a given solution.
+Initiating the process of PoC is most relevant when your organization is considering buying or subscribing to a new solution—e.g. CMS, CRM, ERP, marketing automation, cloud, infrastructure, security.
+This, in turn, may be a part of a larger procurement process in your organization, where PoCs are organized with the top two candidates of a given solution.

 A PoC, on the other hand, lets you dig deep and get a real sense of the implementation, what resources are really required, what you can actually build and do with the solution, and how the solution works for your team in a realistic setup.